ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     In this example we will create a new namespace.

     ```bash
-    Enter a new namespace name: (apic-control)
+    Enter a new namespace name: (amplify-agents)
     ```

 3. After the namespace is created, you are asked for the DevOps Service Account (DOSA) to use, so the agents can authenticate with Amplify Central.
 You can create a new DOSA account or select an existing one.